Arcanine-X/SANDS/README.md

 ### Blurb

-This is a text based game create for Swen 222 Assignment 1.
+This is a text based game created for Swen 222 Assignment 1.
 It is a strategy based game, where your goal is to defeat the other player.

 ### How to run it